Mandatory internship

 If you fall ill during your internship, you must submit a sick note to the internship supervisor.
 Please also refer to the respective regulations of your internship supervisor.
 You should make up the absences to a reasonable extent in order to fulfill the workload required for the internship to be recognized.

-For an internship abroad you should always plan a longer preparation time and check the financing possibilities.
-The International Office offers a wide range of information and advice for all of you who can imagine an internship abroad.
+For an internship abroad, you should always plan a longer preparation time and check the financing options.
+The International Office offers a wide range of information and advice for all of you who can imagine doing an internship abroad.
 The Career Service can also advise you on planning an internship abroad.
-There is a wide range of funding opportunities available for an internship abroad.
+There are a variety of funding opportunities available to you for an internship abroad.
 You can find an overview at the DAAD, for example.
-Furthermore, it is worthwhile to contact lecturers directly who have international interfaces in their teaching.
-The Faculty 05 of the University of Kassel also offers an interface for international affairs under the coordination of Prof. Dr. Aram Ziai.
+It is also worth contacting lecturers directly who have international interfaces in their teaching.
+Department 05 at the University of Kassel also offers information on the topic of international affairs.

-Compulsory internships as part of your studies are not treated as employment relationships, but are part of your education (this is different for voluntary internships).
-In the case of a paid internship, you do not have to pay social security contributions.
-However, if your income is too high (the income limit for a compulsory internship is 360 euros), you may no longer be covered by the statutory health insurance.
-A brochure on the subject of "Rights and obligations during an internship" has been published by the German Federation of Trade Unions (DGB), among others.
+Compulsory internships as part of your studies are not treated as employment relationships, but are part of your training (this is different for voluntary internships).
+You do not have to pay social security contributions for a paid internship.
+However, free co-insurance in the statutory health insurance scheme may not apply if your income is too high (find out about the current income limit for compulsory internships).
+The German Trade Union Federation, among others, has published a brochure on the topic of "Rights and obligations during an internship".

 While you are in your compulsory internship as stipulated by the study and examination regulations, you are generally insured against accidents by your internship provider during this period.
 Since this internship is part of your education, you are not entitled to remuneration or vacation.
 If you are paid for your internship, this is considered income.
 If you are receiving BAföG, the internship pay is usually counted in full towards BAföG payments.
 The tax-free allowance for income from gainful employment etc. does not apply in this case.
 What you do not have to pay, however, are social security contributions.
 In any case, you should contact your BAföG advisor before starting your internship.